SenseNet/sncom-resources/_posts/2020-12-15-insight-to-snaas-delivery-process.md

 ---

-We constantly working on new features, fixes and other awesomeness.
-Let’s see how these new things get to the customers.
+We are constantly working on new features, fixes and other awesomeness.
+Let’s see how these new things get to customers.

 ---

-At sensenet, we are working on making the product and our services better with fixes, improvements and new features everyday.
+At sensenet, we are working on making the product and our services better with fixes, improvements and new features every day.
 Since we wanted to provide a predictable and reliable service in addition to being constantly updated and improved we had to work out a process to make the updates fairly frequent and seamless yet valuable.
-Following article details our delivery system.
+The following article details our delivery system.

 # Different skill sets, one common goal